SocketCluster/socketcluster-website/docs/api-ag-server.md

 <table>
   <tr>
     <td>'error'</td>
-    <td>This gets triggered when fatal error occurs on this server.</td>
+    <td>This gets triggered when fatal error occurs on this server.
+The object produced by the listener will have an <code>error</code> property.</td>
   </tr>
   <tr>
     <td>'warning'</td>
-    <td>A warning is a non-fatal error which does not require restarting the server. <code>AGServerSocket</code> errors are emitted as warnings on the <code>AGServer</code> instance.</td>
+    <td>A warning is a non-fatal error which does not require restarting the server. <code>AGServerSocket</code> errors are emitted as warnings on the <code>AGServer</code> instance.
+The object produced by the listener will have a <code>warning</code> property.</td>
   </tr>
   <tr>
     <td>'handshake'</td>
     <td>
       Emitted as soon as a new <code>AGServerSocket</code> object is created on the server - This occurs at the beginning of the client handshake, before the 'connection' event.
-      The object produced by the listener will contain the <code>socket</code> object which is performing the handshake.
       You should not try to send events to the socket while it is in this state.
+The object produced by the listener will have a <code>socket</code> property.
     </td>
   </tr>
   <tr>
     <td>'connectionAbort'</td>
     <td>
       Emitted whenever a socket becomes disconnected during the handshake phase.
-The listener to this event receives a socket (<code>AGServerSocket</code>) object.
+The object produced by the listener will have a <code>socket</code>, <code>code</code> and <code>reason</code> property.
     </td>
   </tr>
   <tr>
     <td>'connection'</td>
     <td>
       Emitted whenever a new socket connection is established with the server (and the handshake has completed).
-      The object produced by the listener will contain a <code>socket</code> (<code>AGServerSocket</code>) object which can be used to interact with the client.
+The object produced by the listener will have a <code>socket</code>, <code>id</code>, <code>pingTimeout</code> and <code>isAuthenticated</code> property.
+If an authentication error occured during the socket handshake phase, the event object will also have an <code>authError</code> property.
+The <code>socket</code> object of type <a href="api-ag-server-socket">AGServerSocket</a> and can be used to interact with the corresponding client.
     </td>
   </tr>
   <tr>
     <td>'disconnection'</td>
     <td>
       Emitted whenever a connected socket becomes disconnected (after the handshake phase).
-The listener to this event receives a socket (<code>AGServerSocket</code>) object.
 Note that if the socket connection was not fully established (e.g. during the Asyngular handshake phase), then the <code>'connectionAbort'</code> event will be triggered instead.
+The object produced by the listener will have a <code>socket</code>, <code>code</code> and <code>reason</code> property.
     </td>
   </tr>
   <tr>
     <td>'closure'</td>
     <td>
       Emitted whenever a connected socket becomes disconnected (at any stage of the handshake/connection cycle).
-The listener to this event receives a socket (<code>AGServerSocket</code>) object.
 Note that this event is a catch-all for both <code>'disconnection'</code> and <code>'connectionAbort'</code> events.
+The object produced by the listener will have a <code>socket</code>, <code>code</code> and <code>reason</code> property.
     </td>
   </tr>
   <tr>
     <td>'subscription'</td>
     <td>
       Emitted whenever a socket connection which is attached to the server becomes subscribed to a channel.
-The listener to this event will produce an object which contains a <code>socket</code> (<code>AGServerSocket</code>), a <code>channel</code> and a <code>channelOptions</code> property.
+The object produced by the listener will have a <code>socket</code> (<code>AGServerSocket</code>), a <code>channel</code> and <code>channelOptions</code> property.
     </td>
   </tr>
   <tr>
     <td>'unsubscription'</td>
     <td>
       Emitted whenever a socket connection which is attached to the server becomes unsubscribed from a channel.
-The object produced listeners to this event will contain a <code>socket</code> (<code>AGServerSocket</code>) and a <code>channel</code> property.
+The object produced by the listener will have a <code>socket</code> and <code>channel</code> property.
     </td>
   </tr>
   <tr>
     <td>'authentication'</td>
     <td>
       Emitted whenever a socket connection which is attached to the server becomes authenticated.
-The listener to this event receives a socket (<code>AGServerSocket</code>) object as the first argument.
-The second argument is the <code>authToken</code> object.
+The object produced by the listener will have a <code>socket</code> and <code>authToken</code> property.
     </td>
   </tr>
   <tr>
     <td>'deauthentication'</td>
     <td>
       Emitted whenever a socket connection which is attached to the server becomes deauthenticated.
-The listener to this event receives a socket (<code>AGServerSocket</code>) object as the first argument.
-The second argument is the old <code>authToken</code> object
-      (before the deauthentication took place).
+The object produced by the listener will have a <code>socket</code> and <code>oldAuthToken</code> property.
     </td>
   </tr>
   <tr>
     <td>'authenticationStateChange'</td>
     <td>
       Triggers whenever the <code>authState</code> of a socket which is attached to the server changes (e.g. transitions between authenticated and unauthenticated states).
+The object produced by the listener will have a <code>socket</code>, <code>oldAuthState</code> and <code>newAuthState</code> property.
     </td>
   </tr>
   <tr>
     <td>'badSocketAuthToken'</td>
     <td>
       Emitted when a client which is attached to the server tries to authenticate itself with an invalid (or expired) token.
-      The first argument passed to the handler is the socket object which failed authentication.
-The second argument is an object with the properties <code>authError</code> and <code>signedAuthToken</code>.
-      The authError is an error object and the <code>signedAuthToken</code> is the auth token which failed the verification step.
+      The object produced by the listener will have a <code>socket</code>, <code>authError</code> and <code>signedAuthToken</code> property.
     </td>
   </tr>
   <tr>